Canvas CLI

 • logs: Listen and print log streams from a Canvas instance

-• config list: List all secrets from a plugin
+• config list: List plugin variables on a Canvas instance

 canvas init #